-In this free sample lesson from the IFR Video Course for Guitar, you will learn to move freely all over the neck of your guitar by half steps.
+In this free sample lesson from Deep Foundations for Guitar, you will learn to move freely all over the neck of your guitar by half steps.

 In this lesson you'll learn to control the tonal center in your music, allowing you to create the seven harmonic environments of the major scale.